chelsea-hansen/RSV-Projections-KingCounty/README.md

   information, see the eMethods from the corresponding manuscript.
 - `age_distribution_public.rds`: Age distribution of RSV
   hospitalizations in King County, WA.
-- `weekly_immunizations_public.rds`: Estimated weekly and cumulative
+- `weekly_immunizations_public.rds`: (Not currently posted) Estimated
-  immunization coverage for:
+  weekly and cumulative immunization coverage for:
   - Infants born to vaccinated mothers.
   - Infants receiving birth doses of nirsevimab.
   - Infants receiving catch-up doses of nirsevimab.